 - Configure Druva Phoenix to backup and restore Oracle Databases

 Watch the following video to set up Druva Phoenix to back up your Oracle databases.

 - (Optional configuration) Configure CloudCache

 CloudCache temporarily stores backup data before it syncs the data with Druva Cloud.
 You need to install CloudCache on a Windows server in your own environment.

-After configuring all your required Druva Phoenix components you can monitor the progress of the backup and restore activities on the Jobs page.
+After configuring all your required Druva Phoenix components you can monitor the progress of the backup and restore activities on the workload specific Jobs page.

 You can access various reports to view the details of backup and restore activities.
 You can also download the report to your system or send the report through email in HTML or CSV format.

 You can track the following reports and alerts:

 - Disaster Recovery Replication Activity

 - Storage Consumption by Backup Sets